ohle/todotxt-more/README.md

 2022-12-29 Thu 14m @entertainment
 ```

-Be aware that the context and projects used in aggregation are not mutually exclusive.
+Be aware that the contexts and projects used in aggregation are not mutually exclusive.
 You can use any combination you want.

 Similarly, there is a `weeksummary` and `monthsummary` that aggregates per week/month.
 You may add the `-all` parameter to see individual tasks again (rather than just contexts and projects).